20kzhan/YDRC-Website/README.md

 ![Example Student Page](https://github.com/gfdsohgdkoshgiodsbblbngsal/YDRC-Website/blob/main/Screenshot%202024-01-04%20224150.png?raw=true)

 - Teacher
   - Teachers can create classes, and can also see a list of all the classes they own (and therefore can edit), and all the classes they can't edit.
 On the classes they created, they can change information about the class.
-(Seeing students and other things have not been implemented yet)
+(Seeing the student roster and information have not been implemented yet)
 ![Example Teacher Page](https://github.com/gfdsohgdkoshgiodsbblbngsal/YDRC-Website/blob/main/Screenshot%202024-01-04%20224219.png?raw=true)
 ![Example Class Creation Page](https://github.com/gfdsohgdkoshgiodsbblbngsal/YDRC-Website/blob/main/Screenshot%202024-01-04%20224305.png?raw=true)